SangLiang/vscode-local-commet/README.md

-# VSCode Local Comment
+# VSCode Local Comments

-A code annotation and note-taking tool for learning source code, onboarding new projects, and developing large-scale applications.
+A tool for adding auxiliary comments and notes when learning source code, starting new projects, or developing large projects.

-Allows you to add local comments, markdown notes, and file jump tags to your code without modifying the original files or committing to version control.
+This extension allows you to add local comments, markdown notes, and file navigation tags without affecting the original files or submitting to version control systems.

-### Tag Jump
+### Tag Navigation
 ![image](https://raw.githubusercontent.com/SangLiang/vscode-local-commet/refs/heads/master/images/jump.gif)
 ### Markdown Local Comments
 ![image](https://raw.githubusercontent.com/SangLiang/vscode-local-commet/refs/heads/master/images/markdown.gif)

 ## 👀 Key Problems Solved

-**1. Code Reading and Understanding Annotation Needs**
+**1. Code Reading and Understanding Comments**
-  - Record code logic and design ideas, add learning notes and understanding insights, support markdown syntax, allowing you to fully document implementation approaches
+  - Record code logic and design thinking, add learning notes and insights, support markdown syntax, allowing you to completely document implementation ideas

-**2. Cross-File Code Relationship Marking (Similar to traditional bookmarks, but with more contextual information for understanding)**
+**2. Cross-File Code Relationship Marking (Similar to traditional bookmarks, but with more context information for understanding)**
-  - Solved cross-file code association problems through a tag system:
+  - Solve cross-file code association problems through the tag system:
-  - Tag Declaration: Use $tagName to define key points
+  - Tag declaration: Use $tagName to define key points
-  - Tag Reference: Use @tagName to reference code in other locations
+  - Tag reference: Use @tagName to reference code elsewhere
-  - Click Navigation: Click on tags in comment content to jump to definition locations
+  - Click to navigate: Click on tags in comments to jump to definition locations
   - Auto-completion: Smart tag suggestions when typing @

 **3. Comment Independence**
   - Comments don't modify source code files
-  - Comments aren't committed to version control
+  - Comments won't be committed to version control systems
-  - Comments persist across sessions, remaining after VSCode restarts
+  - Comments persist across sessions and remain after restarting VSCode
-  - Each project has its own independent comment storage file, allowing free backup and restoration, with no interference between projects
+  - Each project has independent comment storage files that can be freely backed up and restored, with different projects not interfering with each other

 ## ✨ Main Features

 ### 📝 Local Comments
 - **Add Comments**: Add local comments to any code line
-- **Selection Conversion**: Right-click selected text to convert it to a local comment and delete the original text
+- **Selection Conversion**: Right-click selected text to directly convert it to a local comment and delete the original text
 - **Edit Comments**: Modify existing comment content anytime
 - **Delete Comments**: Easily remove unwanted comments
 - **Smart Position Tracking**: Automatically adjust comment positions when code changes